CEMETERY VISITS & TOURS –

 All our cemetery visits and tours are scheduled with a cemetery steward, so be sure to contact us in advance when you decide to come for a tour or visit.

-Here are a few important tips to help you prepare:
+Here are a few important tips to help you prepare for your visit:

 We are located about 2.5 hours from Portland and about 4 hours from Seattle.
 It takes just under 30 minutes to reach us from Goldendale, WA, the nearest town.
 Internet will not work on your phone once you are out here, and cell phone coverage can be spotty.
 It will feel like you are in the boondocks – because you are!
 Text us (509-250-0171) from Goldendale to let us know your actual arrival timing, please!